 Confinement is the traditional care given to mothers after the birth of a baby.
-Part of this care is the preparation of nutritious soups with ingredients that promote healing, increase milk production, and prevent problems that typically occur after childbirth.
+Part of this care is the preparation of nutritious soups with ingredients that promote healing, and prevent problems that typically occur after childbirth.

 Chicken, fish, and pork are the most-recommended bases for these soups.
 Boiled eggs and black beans can be added for extra protein and black pepper can be added to drive out “wind” from the body.

 Here, IMI Traditional Chinese medicine practitioner Gianna Buonocore shares recipes for two soups that are ideal for confinement.